le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 end
 {% endhighlight %}

-  This is important file, if you want distribute your cookbook.
+  This is an important file, if you want distribute your cookbook.

  * attributes - folder, which contain files with default attributes for recipes.
 In nginx cookbook you can find such default attributes: